JCampbell07/ClockIn-Discord-Bot/README.md

 # ClockIn-Discord-Bot
 Python discord bot utilizing the Pycord discord API wrapper to create a SQL based clock in/out bot for discord staff.

+THIS BOT IS MADE TO RUN ON LINUX

 Insure you have installed the latest version of Py-Cord - https://pypi.org/project/py-cord/2.0.0rc1